The Purpose Crisis: What Are People For?

 The Purpose Wards

 Purpose Wards treat the crisis's symptoms but not its cause.
-67% success at 12 weeks.
+67% at 12 weeks.
 31% at one year.
 The wards cannot give people purpose — they can only help people survive its absence.

 The Invisible Workforce